List of Christian denominations: Baptist

-Baptists emerged as the English Puritans were influenced by the Anabaptists, and along with Methodism, grew in size and influence after they sailed to the New World (the remaining Puritans who traveled to the New World were Congregationalists).
+Baptists emerged in 1609 under the teachings of John Smyth, and along with Methodism, grew in size and influence after they sailed to the New World (the remaining Puritans who traveled to the New World were Congregationalists).
 Some Baptists fit strongly with the Reformed tradition theologically but not denominationally.
 Some Baptists also adopt presbyterian and episcopal forms of governance.
 In 2018, there were about 75-105 million Baptists.
+Of the Baptist demographic, 53 million are part of the Baptist World Alliance as of 2023, the seventh-largest Christian communion.